Icy0415/ij/README.md

 # 💕I have interest in doing Cisco Packet Tracer
 # 🌹I'm looking to collaborate
 # 🤷‍♂️to reach me, click my social account that is linked in my profile
-# 😉I have we can connect to each other
+# 😉I hope we can connect to each other